 Once you’ve made it into the money — generally the last 2-3 players — you’ll notice that play loosens up even more.

+Heads-up poker is different than any other kind of poker and you’ll be making a decision every single hand.
 It’s worth learning heads-up poker strategy, there are plenty of resources dedicated to the subject, but the best advice is that you’ve got to loosen way up.

 What Is a Good ROI for Sit and Go Events?

 Those new to the terminology should understand ROI is "return on investment", a borrowed term from investing.
 In poker terms, ROI takes into account the SNG buy-in and entry fee.
 If you pay $10 + $1 to enter a sit and go tournament and you make an average of $1.10 on each SNG you enter, then your ROI would be 10%.
 If you made $2.20, then your ROI would be 20%.